musfirah05/Python-and-AI-Bootcamp-iCodeGuru-and-WPBrigade/README.md

 # Python-and-AI-Bootcamp-iCodeGuru-and-WPBrigade
 ## Overview
 This repository contains my End-to-End Machine Learning assignment files for Python and AI Chatbot Bootcamp.
-It includes the code notebook and report document.
+It includes the code notebook and the report.

 ## Files Included
 - ML_Pipeline.ipynb - Jupyter Notebook with all code, analysis, and visualizations.